Microscopic dynamics and Bose-Einstein condensation in liquid helium: Introduction

 In this paper, we discuss BEC in liquid helium which is consistent with microscopic dynamics in liquids and high mobility of liquid atoms in particular.
-We propose that transits accumulate in the finite-energy state where the transit speed is set by the speed of sound.
-In momentum space, this accumulation operates on the {\it Bose-liquid sphere} with the radius set by interatomic spacing and corresponds to zero net momentum.
-We show that this picture is supported by experiments and discuss its implications, including the macroscopic wave function of transits and superfluid behavior.
+We propose that a large number of transits accumulate in the finite-energy state where the transit speed is close to the speed of sound.
+In this state, the transit energy is close to the zero-point (vacuum) energy.
+In momentum space, the accumulation operates on a {\it Bose-liquid sphere} with the radius set by interatomic spacing and corresponds to zero net momentum.
+We show that this picture is supported by experiments, including the measured kinetic energy of helium atoms below the superfluid transition and sharp peaks of scattered intensity at predicted energy.
+We discuss the implications of this picture including the macroscopic wave function and superfluidity.
+We evaluate the superfluid transition temperature to be within 15\% of the experimental value.